Every radio show now has to have at least three marks for its guest hosts.

-It's some some variation of the fairness doctrine.
+It's some variation of the fairness doctrine.

-Not enough marks, there's not enough marks on the radio.
+There's not enough marks on the radio.

-You know, uh Air Air America well they uh Air America had marks, yeah, because they were uh they were Marxists, so they had way too much marks.
+You know, Air America had marks, yeah, because they were Marxist.

 But you've got to be very careful when you use these terms.

-Uh I'm I mentioned yesterday I ran into some difficulties with the Canadian Human Rights Commission.
+I mentioned yesterday I ran into some difficulties with the Canadian Human Rights Commission.

-Uh and and that the fact that you earn no money, the fact that you're totally irresponsible, the fact that you have no way of repaying the loan you've taken to get this house should be no obstacle to you getting that house, because there should be a human right uh to a mortgage.
+The Human Rights Commission up in Canada actually thinks there is a human right to a mortgage and that the fact that you earn no money, the fact that you're totally irresponsible, the fact that you have no way of repaying the loan you've taken to get this house should be no obstacle to you getting that house because there should be a human right to a mortgage.

-You make a joke about something, next thing you know it comes true.
+You make a joke about something.

-Because for one thing it's not true actually, they've got tons of documents.
+Because one thing, it's not true actually.

 They've got all the documents they need.

-Next thing I know, Senator Harry Reid is there on the floor of the Senate uh saying we need to pass this amnesty bill so that all these undocumented Americans can come out of the shadows.
+Next thing I know, Senator Harry Reid is there on the floor of the Senate saying we need to pass this amnesty bill so that all these undocumented Americans can come out of the shadows.

 The undocumented American phrase jumps from a cheap joke and becomes reality.

-Uh so no, I don't want to accept the human right to a mortgage.
+So no, I don't want to accept the human right to a mortgage.

-Uh I don't think that's the case.
+I don't think that's the case.

-But if you destroy the basis of home ownership, if you just say there's no uh na anyone can own a home now, we'll destroy the meaning of the phrase home ownership, we'll give these ridiculous mortgages uh at ridiculous rates that bear no relation either to the value of the property or to this guy's ability to repay the loan, then what you're doing is actually undermining undermining home ownership uh and uh and and uh destroying the very uh the the very qualities it brings to an economy.
+We'll give these ridiculous mortgages at ridiculous rates that bear no relation either to the value of the property or to this guy's ability to repay the loan, then what you're doing is actually undermining, undermining home ownership and destroying the very qualities it brings to an economy.

 When I went there, by the way, they were in terrific shape.

-I ate the same food when I went to Gitmo as uh the uh uh as the uh uh the uh jihadist seat, and it's uh it was a huge it's uh like a huge thing.
+I ate the same food when I went to Gitmo as the jihadist seat.

-Um and uh I mentioned yesterday that these tall, thin Afghan men that you see when you wander around Afghanistan, when you go to Gitmo, these are the most corpulent Afghan I've never seen Afghan guys this overweight.
+And I mentioned yesterday that these tall, thin Afghan men that you see when you wander around Afghanistan, when you go to Gitmo, these are the most corpulent Afghanistan.

 You know, this is a real problem.

-They've been in Gitmo for three or four years, they bulked out, uh, you know, they're 260 pounds, turned eighty pounds now, and they go back and uh uh and the guy says, the g the head guy in Waziristan says, uh we'd like you to uh we'd like you to go to that U.S. military base and blow yourself up, and they say, Well, I c I'd love to.
+You know, they're 260 pounds, 280 pounds now, and they go back and the guy says, the head guy in Waziristan says, we'd like you to go to that U.S. military base and blow yourself up.

 They're having a terrific time there.

-Uh Dubai.
+Dubai.

-Eleven Saudis who were released from Guantanamo Bay, Cuba, and then passed through a Saudi rehabilitation program for former jihadists.
+11 Saudis who were released from Guantanamo Bay, Cuba, and then passed through a Saudi rehabilitation program for former jihadists.

 By the way, how likely do you think a Saudi rehabilitation program for former jihadists, how effective would you say that was likely to be?

-Uh uh a Saudi rehabilitation program for former jihadists are now believed to have fled the country and joined terrorist groups abroad, Saudi officials said Tuesday.
+A Saudi rehabilitation program for former jihadists are now believed to have fled the country and joined terrorist groups abroad, Saudi officials said Tuesday.

 Well, there's a surprise.

-You know, everyone thinks, oh, the poor fella, he's he was just some uh he was just some pushtoon yak herd who happens to be standing on the wrong battlefield in Afghanistan, and the next thing you know, he's in Guantanamo and all his rights have been taken away from him.
+You know, everyone thinks, oh, the poor fellow, he was just some, he was just some pushtoon yakherd who happens to be standing on the wrong battlefield in Afghanistan.

-Uh President Obama said the other day, can we guarantee that they're not going to try to participate in another attack?
+President Obama said the other day, can we guarantee that they're not going to try to participate in another attack?

 No, Obama said.

-Quote, but what I can guarantee is that if we don't uphold our constitution and our values, that over time that will make us less safe.
+Quote, but what I can guarantee is that if we don't uphold our Constitution and our values, that over time, that will make us less safe.

-And that will be a recruitment tool for organizations like Al Qaeda, unquote.
+And that will be a recruitment tool for organizations like al-Qaeda, unquote.

 You know, the United States Constitution is supposed to apply to the United States and to citizens of the United States and people who live in the United States.

-Uh and it doesn't.
+And it doesn't.

-Uh it it's now a universal thing.
+It's now a universal thing.

 It applies anywhere.